-One of the most consistently fascinating musicians to emerge in the 21st century, Sufjan Stevens is nominally an alt-folk singer, with his hushed and vulnerable vocals and use of acoustic instruments.
+One of the most consistently fascinating musicians to emerge in the 21st century, Sufjan Stevens is nominally an alt-folk artist, with his hushed and vulnerable vocals and use of acoustic instruments.
 But that’s underselling his talents – he’s also a talented and sophisticated arranger, especially on the more ambitious pieces on 2005’s Illinois, and he’s also dabbled in electronically based music, notably on 2010’s The Age of Adz.
 He’s named classical works, notably Steve Reich’s Music For 18 Musicians, as influential, and there’s clearly far more to Steven’s oeuvre than straightforward folk music.

 Stevens also gained attention early in his career by announcing plans to make an album for every state of the USA – after making albums for Michigan and Illinois, he later admitted it was a promotional gimmick.
 While he’s releasing albums to a mainstream audience, Stevens identifies as a Christian, and his faith permeates his lyrics.
 I assumed that Steven’s best years were behind him after Illinois, but he came back with 2015’s introspective masterpiece Carrie and Lowell, a strong contender for album of the year in many music publications.